theshaune/fluent/README.md

 ```

 ## 2. Folder Structure
-*Note: Consider prefixing files that rely on a specific inheritance order as this may help force the developer to consider what order the files will be imported in.*
+*Note: Consider prefixing folders & files that rely on a specific inheritance order as this may help force the developer to consider what order the files will be imported in.*

 <pre>
 .
 ├── init.scss
-├── base
+├── 01-base
 │   ├── functions
 │       ├── _*.scss
 │   ├── mixins